Brand Preference: The Secret to Outshining Your Competitors

 • Social Influence: The opinions and preferences of one’s social circle can considerably impact brand preference.
 Consumers may be more inclined to follow suit when their friends, family, or creators endorse a particular brand.

-Brand Preference as a Competitive Advantage
+Brand Preference – The Sustained Competitive Advantage

 The Relationship Between Brand Preference and Customer Loyalty